oVirt/ovirt-site/source/documentation/quickstart/quickstart-guide.html.md

 <!-- -->

 *   oVirt Engine runs virtual machines.
-A physical server running oVirt Node or Enterprise Linux 7 can be configured as a host for virtual machines on the oVirt platform.
+A physical server running an oVirt node or Enterprise Linux 7 can be configured as a host for virtual machines on the oVirt platform.

 ### Install oVirt Engine